Services

-What is PET/CT?
+What Is PET/CT?

 By performing PET and CT together, Akumin helps save patients time, avoids the need for multiple appointments, and delivers a more comprehensive and accurate diagnosis.
+The integrated images from PET/CT imaging support more confident decision-making, help monitor how well therapies are working, and can assist in planning surgeries or radiation treatments with greater precision.
+Read our comprehensive guide to PET/CT to learn more.

 How PET/CT Works

-- CT Scan: Produces detailed cross-sectional images of your body, revealing the size, shape, and location of suspicious areas.
+• CT Scan: Produces detailed cross-sectional images of your body, revealing the size, shape, and location of suspicious areas.

-When these images are combined, they create a single, highly detailed result that shows what is happening inside the body and exactly where it is happening, enabling more confident treatment decisions.
+When these images are combined, they create a highly detailed result that shows what is happening inside the body and exactly where it is happening, enabling more confident treatment decisions.

 PET/CT for Cancer Care

-- Detect cancer at an early stage
+• Detect cancer at an earlier stage

-- Distinguish between benign and malignant growths
+• Distinguish between benign and malignant growths

-- Check for recurrence after treatment
+• Check for recurrence after treatment

 PET/CT for Prostate Cancer

-- Detect prostate cancer that may not appear on conventional imaging
+• Detect prostate cancer that may not appear on conventional imaging

-- Determine whether the disease has spread outside the prostate
+• Determine whether the disease has spread outside the prostate

-- Guide treatment planning, including surgery, radiation therapy, or systemic therapy
+• Guide treatment planning, including surgery, radiation therapy, or systemic therapy

-- Monitor treatment response and check for recurrence
+• Monitor treatment response and check for recurrence

 Other Conditions PET/CT Can Detect